 - Signature of applicant

-Licensing requirements for NGOs from the Department of Social Welfare
+Licensing requirements for NGOs from the Non-Profit Organization Secretariat

-After registering the company with Registrar General’s Department, all NGOs are mandated to register with social welfare before the commencement of business.
-Below are the procedures for registration with social welfare.
+After registering the company with Registrar General’s Department, all NGOs are mandated to register with Non-Profit Organisation Secretariate before the commencement of business.
+Below are the procedures for registration with Non-Profit Organization Secretariat.

-Apply for NGO status at the department of social welfare which is the regulator of NGO in Ghana, by submitting five copies each of the following documents to the Accra Metropolitan Assembly (A.M.A.) within the District where the NGO is located.
+Apply for NGO status at the Non-Profit Organization Secretariat which is the regulator of NGOs in Ghana, by submitting a com binned document of the requirements below to the Non-Profit Organization Secretariat.

 - Application letter on the organization’s official letterhead